-- · the work of the internal auditor; - · the work of the external auditor; - · the financial management and governance self assessment process; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- · the work of the internal auditor; - the work of the external auditor: - the financial management and governance self-assessment process or the school resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and General Purposes Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Audit Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.